uazgraduatecollege/developer-essentials/docs/best-practices/documentation.md

 #### Editorconfig

 Add an `.editorconfig` file.
+This will help standardize your coding style across editors and environments.
-In most cases, you can use the [examples/.editorconfig](https://github.com/uazgraduatecollege/developer-essentials/blob/master/examples/.editorconfig) file.
+In most cases, you can use this repository's [examples/.editorconfig](https://github.com/uazgraduatecollege/developer-essentials/blob/master/examples/.editorconfig) file.

+Visit [Editorconfig](https://editorconfig.org/) for a more complete introduction to what `.editconfig` can do for you.

 ### Comments